-Granite countertops aren’t cheap and sealing granite may be critical to making sure they’re protected from staining.
+Sealing granite may be critical to making sure your countertops are protected from staining.

 This article will help you understand granite sealing and determine how well your tops are protected.